 Once you are satisfied with your finished analysis, scan or take a clear digital picture of your completed map.
 The file will likely be a jpg or png file.
 You can convert a jpg or png image to a pdf file at no charge using many free online sites.
 Or you can insert your digital map file into a MS Word document or PowerPoint document as a graphic (gif, jpg, png) then convert the docx/pptx file to pdf using the "Save As" option.
-(It works on Mac and Windows versions of MS Word and PowerPoint.)
-If you have a Mac computer, you can use the Preview program to create a pdf from a jpg or png file.
+(It works on Mac and Windows versions of MS Word or PowerPoint.)
 It is not important how you do the conversion; you just need to do it.

 Make certain the map that you upload is oriented properly with north at the top of the page; improperly oriented maps that are rotated sideways, upside-down or cockeyed will receive a deduction.
-See the map on last page for example of properly rotated surface map.

-3. The due date is 12:00 am Saturday, 30 March 2019.
+3. The due date is 11:59 pm Friday, 30 October 2020.

 This is a hard deadline.
+Dropboxes close promptly at that time.
 Nothing more needs to be stated.